Back to the blog

 Good Times to Play a Gambit

-When you want to surprise your opponent.
+If you wish to surprise your adversary.

 Against unprepared players.